-Abele Scholars at Ursinus College are high-achieving students who are residents of PA, DE, NJ, or MD with demonstrated financial need (EFC of $20,000 or below).
+Abele Scholars at Ursinus College are high-achieving students who are residents of any of the 50 United States and Washington D.C. with demonstrated financial need.

 In recognition of scholastic achievement, extracurricular activities and personal character, winners will receive an annual Abele Scholar Award of $10,000, in addition to: